What Does It Mean to Be a Patriot?

 Why Did the Americans Call Themselves Patriots?

-After the British ended the French treat against the British American Colonies, British Parliament enacted the Sugar Act and the Currency Act.
+After the British ended the French threat against the British American Colonies, the British Parliament enacted the Sugar Act and the Currency Act.
 The following year they enacted the Quartering act which required colonists to feed and house British soldiers at the colonists' expense.

 Parliament did not expect the colonists to pay for all of the debt incurred in the war, but they did feel that the colonies should pay a good percentage of it because the war benefited them The first direct tax against the colonists was the Stamp Act which was enacted in 1765 in which all official documentation and public records including playing cards required stamps.
 The colonists' main complaint was based on the fact that Americans themselves in the form of money and local militias paid millions out of their own treasuries financed much of the War on the American frontier.
 They felt that they had already paid their share of the war with their own gold and blood.